Empúries: Late Roman empire (3rd – 6th century)

 Precise chronologies are hampered by the lack of grave goods in tombs.
 The whole area of the ancient Greek city was filled with inhumation burials, perhaps related to the worship of the early Christian basilica or Cella Memoria, situated there.
 Burials are also in many of the ancient necropolis of earlier times (as Bonjoan, in use for a thousand years) and in new ones.
 It is possible they were related to the Roman villae located near them.
 There is a monument of El Castellet and nearby tombs.

 The Archaeology Museum of Catalonia

 The branch of the Archaeology Museum of Catalonia in Empúries (MAC-Empúries) offers visitors an experience in direct contact with the archaeological remains there.
-A visit to the Greek city and the Roman city are complemented by a tour through the museum, which showcases representative objectives from the history of the site that have been uncovered in the years of excavations in Empúries.
+A visit to the Greek city and the Roman city are complemented by a tour through the museum, which showcases representative objects from the history of the site that have been uncovered in the years of excavations in Empúries.
 The museum has parking facilities and the site may be reached by a traffic-free coastal walk from L'Escala.